pablobrunetti/Devstack-Ocata-local.conf/README.md

 ```

 ## Create a local.conf
-Create a local.conf in source devstack
+Create a local.conf in folder devstack
 A model is in github.
+Copy the local.conf in anex github and make next steps

 Fill in these fields with your credentials: